-Around 20–50% of people who complete psychotherapy in clinical trials do not get lasting benefit.
-And outside clinical trials the failure rates are even higher.
-Depressions that have not responded to multiple therapies or medications are known as Treatment Resistant Depressions.
+In clinical trials, somewhere between 20% and 50% of people who complete psychotherapy fail to achieve lasting benefits.[¹] Outside of clinical trials the failure rates are even higher.
+Depression that does not respond to multiple therapies or medications is known as Treatment Resistant Depression.

-I specialize in Intensive Short-Term Dynamic Psychotherapy (ISTDP), one of the few treatments proven effective for Treatment Resistant Depression.
-In a recent study of people with Treatment Resistant Depression, 36% who received ISTDP had total remission of symptoms, and another 48% had partial remission.
-This means that 84% of patients who had gotten little or no benefit in multiple prior treatments, experienced either full or partial remission.
+I specialize in Intensive Short-Term Dynamic Psychotherapy (ISTDP), one of the few methods proven effective for Treatment Resistant Depression.
+In a recent study of people with Treatment Resistant Depression, 84% of patients who had gotten little or no benefit in multiple prior treatments experienced either full (36%) or partial (48%) improvement.[²]

-By contrast, only 3.7% of patients who received “treatment as usual” (cognitive behavioral therapy or increase in medications) had a total remission, and only 18.5% had partial remission.
+By contrast, only about 22% of patients who received “treatment as usual” (cognitive behavioral therapy or increase in medications) had total (3.7%) or partial (18.5%) remission.

-Does this mean that ISTDP works for everyone?
-Obviously not, since 16% of the patients in the study reported little or no benefit.
 No therapy will work for all people and all conditions.
-However, these findings show there is real hope for people whose depressions are longstanding and more complicated to treat.
-Importantly, treatment in the above study was relatively short-term, with an average of 16 therapy sessions.
+However, these findings show there is real hope for most people whose depression is longstanding and difficult to treat.
+Importantly, in the above study improvement came relatively quickly — in an average of 16 therapy sessions.

 More on ISTDP for Treatment-Resistant Depression

 Why are some depressions more resistant to treatment than others?
-Treatment resistance is usually related to personality factors, particularly how patients relate to others, such as the therapist.
+Resistance is usually related to personality factors, particularly how patients relate to others, such as the therapist.

-Unlike strictly medical procedures, psychotherapy requires the patient to develop a working relationship of trust and mutual engagement with the therapist.
-This relationship, called the therapeutic alliance, is the bedrock of any successful therapy.
-Based on their own relationship experiences, patients bring to therapy many assumptions and tendencies — both conscious and unconscious — about relationships that can affect this working alliance.
+Psychotherapy requires the patient to develop a working relationship of trust and engagement with the therapist.
+This relationship — the therapeutic alliance — is the bedrock of any successful therapy.

-For example, people may come to therapy with a compliant or subservient approach.
-Or they may detach and avoid emotional connection.
-Others might become fearful and anxious at the prospect of forming a therapeutic relationship.
-Some people become hostile or combative, seeing the therapist as a threat in some way.
+For example, people may approach therapy in a compliant or subservient way; or they may avoid emotional connection; or they might become fearful and anxious.
+Some become combative, seeing the therapist as a threat.

-All of these relationship maneuvers are totally understandable considering how people have learned to adapt to past relationships, but can prevent them from achieving their goals in therapy.
-Therefore, in ISTDP we address these relationship factors actively — working through them is an essential part of the therapy.
-After all, the ways that people create, cut off, or limit relationships often contribute to depression in the first place.
+All of these approaches reflect how people have learned to adapt to past relationships, and can impede therapy.
+In ISTDP we address these relationship factors actively: Working through them is an essential part of the therapy.
+After all, the ways people create or limit relationships often contribute to depression in the first place.

-In ISTDP we will work together each session to develop a clear focus on your goals for the session, while closely monitoring your body’s experience of feelings and anxiety.
-This helps us stay in tune with what is emotionally relevant and important to you, to focus and maximize the precious time you spend in therapy.
-The more focused we can stay on the issues that have emotional value to you, the sooner you will see progress toward your goals.
+In ISTDP, we work together to develop a clear focus on your goals in each session, while closely monitoring your body’s experience of feelings and anxiety.
+This helps us stay in tune with what is emotionally important to you, to maximize the precious time you spend in therapy.
+The more focused we can stay on issues that have emotional value to you, the sooner you will see progress toward your goals.